-The Society for Value Engineering in their Value Standard and Body of Knowledge publication defines value engineering as “the application of value methodology to a planned conceptual project or service to achieve value improvement”.
-It involves a systemic approach that seeks to identify and analyze the value of a project based on its ability to either improve function, reduce costs, or achieve both.
+The Society for Value Engineering defines value engineering as “the application of value methodology to a planned conceptual project or service to achieve value improvement”.
+It involves a systemic approach to identify and analyse the value of a project.
+A project manager can determine value based on the project’s ability to improve function or reduce costs.

-This is done through an in-depth analysis of project systems, equipment, facilities, services and materials to identify opportunities for optimization.
-Typically, the approach aims to achieve cost savings without sacrificing the quality or functional value of the final project output.
+Project managers can apply this approach by undertaking an in-depth analysis of project systems, equipment, facilities, services, and materials.
+From this assessment, the PM can identify opportunities for optimisation.
+Typically, this approach aims to achieve cost savings without sacrificing the quality or functional value of the final project output.

 It is important to remember that value engineering is not: